-Importing a Resource means a duplicate of the Resource file will be created next to your .sbs file (in the Graphname.resources folder).
+Importing a Resource means a duplicate of the Resource file will be created next to your .sbs file (in the Graphname.resources folder), except for SVG files..
 It is sometimes also referenced to as "Embedding" a Resource.

 An Imported Resource can then be edited inside Substance Designer using the bitmap or SVG editor in the 2D View, once placed in the graph.
 Imported Resources are no longer linked to their original source files: meaning if you change, remove or update the file originally imported, this has no effect on the Resource in Designer.

 In the case of .AxF files, which can only be imported, the process is a bit more complicated; a whole Graph and MDL function, as well as Bitmap Resources are created from the AXF package.
 All of these can however still be edited in their respective editors (Graph, MDL or 2D Bitmap).